AutarkLabs/open-enterprise/CONTRIBUTING.md

 Every month we allocate ~5,000 USD (ether fluctuates) to our RewardDAO, in order to be eligible all you need to do is complete a task with a given weight.
 At the end of the month we divide our RewardDAO budget evenly based on total points of contributions.
 Regular Reward members of the repository are not eligible for the RewardDAO so don't worry about us taking all those delicious points!

 Currently payouts are handled manually using a multi-sig however in the future

+## Contact

+We can generally be found in the [social-coding riot channel](https://riot.im/app/#/room/#social-coding:matrix.org)

+You may also reach out to us via email at: nest@space.coop

+If you have any questions or want to get involved in our development please let us know!

+## Special Thanks

+Special thanks go to the Aragon team for much of the work this project is based on as well as for allocating us this grant to build the tools we need to DAOify open source developemt!